accordproject/concerto-docs/docs/design/vocabulary.md

 ## API Usage

 Use the `VocabularyManager` classs to define new vocabularies, retrieve terms for a locale, or to validate a vocabulary using a `ModelManager`.

 ### Adding a Vocabulary

 Load the YAML file for the Vocabulary and add it to a `VocabularyManager`:

 ```
+const VocabularyManager = require('concerto-vocabulary');
+const fs = require('fs');

 vocabularyManager = new VocabularyManager();
 const enVocString = fs.readFileSync('./test/org.acme_en.voc', 'utf-8');
 vocabularyManager.addVocabulary(enVocString);